 'Contagion': how a 2011 film predicted the coronavirus epidemic

-Released in 2011, the film Infection did not become a blockbuster.
-Despite the stellar cast (Matt Damon, Jude Law, Gwyneth Paltrow, Kate Winslet and Michael Douglas played in the film), the box office picture took only 61st place in the world that year.
+Released in 2011, Contagion never became a blockbuster.
+Despite the stellar cast (Matt Damon, Jude Law, Gwyneth Paltrow, Kate Winslet and Michael Douglas played in the film), the picture at the box office took only 61st place in the world that year.
 Writes about it with the BBC.

 However, now the picture has appeared in the list of the most downloaded films in the iTunes Store in the USA, and on Google the number of search queries containing the name of the film is breaking all records.

-If in December, when we first heard about the appearance of a new coronavirusua in China, according to Warner Bros, the film occupied only 270 lines in their popularity catalog, then in three months “Infection” lags behind only the Harry Potter series.
+If in December, when we first heard about the appearance of a new coronavirus in China, according to the Warner Bros. studio, the film occupied only 270 lines in their popularity catalog, then after three months “Infection” lags behind only the Harry Potter series.

-And all this - thanks to the coronavirus and the amazing similarity of the plot of the film a decade ago with the events developing in real life.
+And all this is due to the coronavirus and the amazing similarity of the plot of a ten-year-old film with events developing in real life.

 Movie repeating life

 In the film, a businesswoman, played by Gwyneth Paltrow, dies from a mysterious and deadly virus that caused panic all over the world, which she infected in China.

 The connection with China is just one of the many traced parallels between the film and reality, which is why audiences have rushed to watch the movie with great interest in recent years.

 Gwyneth Paltrow herself warmed up the interest in the film, posting her masked photo on Instagram during a transatlantic flight on February 26.